sagemath/trac_to_gh/Issue 9958.md

 Exiting spawned GP/PARI interpreter process.
 ```
 It's not exactly a bug, but it's also annoying and potentially
-confusing to a non-Pari user.
+confusing.
 We should stop it.

-This is with 4.6.alpha1.
+Apply **9959_combined.patch** below and install the **new spkg**: [http://sage.math.washington.edu/home/jdemeyer/spkg/pari-2.4.3.svn-12577.p9.spkg](http://sage.math.washington.edu/home/jdemeyer/spkg/pari-2.4.3.svn-12577.p9.spkg) (note that this spkg is *not* based on the earlier p8)

 Issue created by migration from https://trac.sagemath.org/ticket/9959